patujaware123/customer_behavior_analysis/README.md

-# 📊 Customer Behavior Analysis
+# Customer Behavior Analysis

-An end-to-end **Data Analytics project** that analyzes customer shopping behavior using **Python, PostgreSQL, SQL, and Power BI**.

-The project focuses on understanding customer spending patterns, product performance, discounts, subscriptions, shipping methods, purchase frequency, and customer segments.

----

 ## 📌 Project Overview

-The objective of this project is to transform raw customer shopping data into meaningful business insights using data cleaning, exploratory analysis, SQL, and interactive visualization.

-The project follows a complete data analytics workflow:

-**Data Exploration → Data Cleaning → Feature Engineering → PostgreSQL → SQL Analysis → Power BI → Business Insights**
+Customer Behavior Analysis is an end-to-end data analytics project focused on understanding customer shopping patterns and purchasing behavior.

+The project analyzes customer demographics, products, purchase amounts, ratings, discounts, subscriptions, shipping methods, previous purchases, and purchase frequency to identify meaningful business patterns.

 ---

-## 🎯 Business Objectives
+## 🎯 Business Problem

-The analysis aims to answer important business questions related to:
+The objective of the project is to analyze customer shopping data and understand:

 - Customer purchasing behavior
-- Revenue and spending patterns
+- Spending and revenue patterns
 - Product and category performance
-- Subscriber vs. non-subscriber behavior
-- Discount and promotional usage
+- Discount and promotional behavior
-- Customer segmentation
+- Subscription patterns
-- Repeat purchase behavior
+- Repeat and loyal customer behavior
-- Age-group purchasing patterns
+- Purchasing behavior across different age groups
-- Shipping preferences and spending
+- Shipping preferences and their relationship with spending
-- Revenue contribution across customer groups

 ---

 ## 📂 Dataset

-The dataset contains **3,900 customer purchase records** with information related to customer demographics, products, purchases, discounts, subscriptions, shipping, ratings, and purchase frequency.
+The dataset contains **3,900 customer purchase records** with **18 columns**.

-### Key Columns
+The dataset includes information about:

-- Customer ID
+- Customer demographics
-- Age
-- Gender
-- Item Purchased
-- Category
+- Products and categories
-- Purchase Amount
+- Purchase amounts
-- Location
-- Size
-- Color
+- Customer ratings
-- Season
+- Discounts and promotions
-- Review Rating
-- Subscription Status
+- Subscription status
-- Shipping Type
+- Shipping methods
-- Discount Applied
-- Promo Code Used
-- Previous Purchases
+- Previous purchases
-- Payment Method
+- Payment methods
-- Frequency of Purchases
+- Purchase frequency

 ---

-## 🐍 Data Analysis Using Python
+## 🐍 Python Data Analysis

-Python and Pandas were used for data exploration, cleaning, and transformation.
+Python and Pandas were used to clean, transform, and prepare the data for further analysis.

 ### Data Cleaning

-The following steps were performed:

-- Checked dataset structure and data types
+- Checked the dataset structure and data types
 - Identified missing values
-- Handled missing review ratings using category-wise median
+- Handled missing review ratings using category-wise median values
-- Standardized column names using `snake_case`
+- Standardized column names
-- Renamed `purchase_amount_(usd)` to `purchase_amount`
+- Renamed the purchase amount column
 - Checked consistency between discount and promotional fields
-- Removed redundant information where required
+- Removed redundant data where required

 ### Feature Engineering

-Additional features were created to improve the analysis.
+Two important features were created:

-#### Age Group
+**Age Group**

 Customers were categorized into: